ActualIA/prd/template/5-mvp.md

 ## Personas and Scenarios

-ActualIA doesn't have a key audience, it targets all citizens since everyone should keep track of the actuality.

 ActualIA targets a demographic stuck between their want to stay informed on their interests and their lack of time.
 We offer them access to a customized briefing summarizing the important news of the day, automated and easy to skim.

-At ActualIA, we believe the news to have an important social aspect: we offer ways to quickly share your transcripts to others, whether they are users of the app or not.
+At ActualIA, we believe the news to have an important social aspect: that's why we offer ways to quickly share your transcripts to others, whether they are users of the app or not.
 We expect word of mouth to be a great adoption mechanism amongst our target demographics, such as students or office workers, since they tend to share interests and routines, and to find utility in the app.

 This is also why we have made the installation and onboarding aspect of the application as fast and lean as possible: when a potential user comes across an interesting news transcript shared by a friend, it is going to be very easy to follow the leads, install the app, and be an active user, at least for a period, to try it out.

-The application will be used daily, since it produces a news recap every day.
+The application will likely be used daily.
 Users will most likely set their alarms at two main times:
  - In the morning, to wake up.
 This allows them to integrate the podcast in their morning routine, be it at home, while eating, or in their commute.
  - in the evening, after work or school, going back home.